Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: GOSC Framework

 After executing action $A(t_i)$, the agent receives reward $R(t_i)$ and the environment transitions to next state $\mathcal S(t_{i+1})$.
 The agent stores the tuple $(\mathcal S (t_i),A(t_i),R(t_i),\mathcal S(t_{i+1}))$ as an experience into its memory buffer.
 When the memory buffer is full, the DQN is trained by randomly sampling $\mathrm{N}_0$ experiences

-which helps break the temporal correlation among experiences.
+where $\mathcal S_n$, $A_n$, $R_n$, and $\mathcal S'_n$ denote the current state, action, reward, and next state of the $n$-th sampled experience, respectively.
+Random sampling helps break the temporal correlation among experiences.
 Based on these random samples, E-DQN minimizes the mean squared error between the predicted and the target state-action values, which is calculated as